Before & After: Keystone Olympic K-32

 ISO 200 – 69(nice!) mm – f / 4.0 – 1/20 sec.

-I didn’t want to spend any time digitally removing tables or other structures, so the object was suspended by a black cord and stabilized by a heavy gauge wire.
+I didn’t want to spend any time digitally removing tables and surfaces, so the object was suspended by a black cord and stabilized by a heavy gauge wire.
 There was perpetual movement every time I repositioned things, so the session was slow going.
 The benefits outweighed the challenges though; it’s far easier to clone out the black thread and wire in Photoshop than have to mess with a surface and cast shadows.
-The rest of the edits were simply to flatten the blacks, adjust the color temperature, and tweak a few details.

 Keystone Settings Color